 - work with people who do not like cats 🤣

 You can check my resume (PDF) or my LinkedIn profile.
-You can find a lot of what I’ve done on this article, and also a list of past talks.
-If you think I would be a good fit for your team or company and you can hire me as an employee or through a PEO, ping me.
+You can also find a lot of what I’ve done in this article, and also a list of past talks (169 talks in 22 countries).
+If you still think I would be a good fit for your team or company, ping me.